 - You can apply this system to homes and small businesses.

 - An eight-camera system can more adequately cover small structures.

-- Closely monitor inventory for small businesses by installing cameras at every corner and have clear coverage of your home's entry points.
+- Install cameras at every corner and have clear coverage of your home's entry points.

-- Install a camera to cover all four walls, with an extra camera on the walls with exits.
+- Field of view should cover all four walls, with an extra camera on the walls with exits.

 - This will provide dual-sided coverage on both your front and back door.

 - Sixteen cameras are good for homes over 3,000 square feet and those interested in expanding their systems soon.